-The taste of Chemex coffee
+What is the taste of Chemex coffee?

 A cup of coffee brewed in a Chemex is very smooth.
 The acidity is very low and the finer tones of the flavor of the coffee beans come through.

-The taste of Hario V60 coffee
+What is the taste of Hario V60 coffee?

 Coffee brewed with a Hario V60 is also very smooth.
 Acidity levels are very low compared to a French Press coffee, but still a tiny bit higher than in a Chemex.
 The taste is a little stronger, packs a bit more punch.